The file system

 mktempdir(f::Function, parent=tempdir(); prefix="jl_")

-and remove the temporary directory all of its contents upon completion.
+and deletes the temporary directory and all its contents upon completion.

 Compatibility: Julia 1.2